cofi/sackspace.el/README.md

 Keybindings
 -----------

-Backspace       : Delete char backwards or delete back Tabstop [1]
+Backspace       : Delete char backwards or delete back Tabstop (or an equivalent number of spaces) [1]

 C-Backspace     : Delete word backwards (you can customize delete function) [1]